 25th Annual Sharing Hope Celebration Dinner

-This annual event raises funds to support the mission and global ministries of the Friars.
+This annual event raised funds to support the mission and global ministries of the Friars.
 Best-selling author Mary Higgins Clark was the honorary co-chair of last year’s dinner, along with Mrs. Valerie Mastronardi.

 The Sisters of Life • Jack Doyle • Grace Academy

-This year, the Friars are honoring The Sisters of Life & Mother Agnes for their compassionate commitment dedicated to the sacredness of human life.
+This year we honored the Sisters of Life – Mother Agnes Mary Donovan, SV with The Graymoor Sharing Hope Award for their compassionate commitment dedicated to the sacredness of human life.
 They help and provide shelter and counseling to women who are pregnant and to women and men who are dealing with the trauma of abortion.
 Their devotion to the love of Christ is inspirational.
 Their efforts in making a difference in the lives of so many exemplify our charism of sharing hope and helping those less fortunate.
 In the tradition of our Founder—Servant of God Father Paul of Graymoor—they are gathering the “fragments so that nothing will be lost” (John 6:12).

-The Friars are honoring Mr. Jack Doyle, President & CEO of Amergent, for his significant contributions to the cause of religious and charitable fundraising since 1978.
-His many years of devoted service to Catholic philanthropies has enabled religious organizations and communities, to develop and sustain the tools they need for effective and creative fundraising.
-Through the efforts and expertise of professionals like himself, organizations such as ours are enabled to spread the Gospel of Jesus Christ and to help those less fortunate— the poor, the needy, and the sick.
+Jack Doyle – President & CEO – Amergent received The Graymoor Award for his philanthropy and significant contributions to the cause of religious and charitable fundraising since 1978.
+His many years of outstanding and devoted service to Catholic charities and religious communities has enabled them to develop and sustain the tools needed for effective and creative fundraising.
+Through the efforts and expertise of his professional assistance, organizations such as ours are able to ensure the financial stability necessary to spread the Gospel of Jesus Christ and to sustain our ministries and missions of helping those in need.

 For more than one hundred years, the Friars of the Atonement as sons of St. Francis have helped to give hope to those who have been wounded, lost their way or given up.
 Through our missions, the Friars work for the restoration of unity among Christians, aid those struggling to overcome the devastation of drug addiction and alcoholism; promote peace and unity and promote better understanding among religions through dialogue; provide counseling and support for those with HIV/AIDS; work with youth through campus ministry and minister to those in hospitals and prisons.

-The following video was premiered at last year’s Sharing Hope Dinner celebration.
-It focuses on the Friars’ ministry of prayer.
+The following video was premiered at this year’s Sharing Hope Dinner celebration.
+It focuses on the Friars’ Mission to share with the world the gift of “At-One-Ment.”
 Click below to watch.
 Enjoy!